Unable to read recob::Vertex position information

 MODULE_LIBRARIES, but no change.

-#7 Updated by Christopher Green 10 months ago
+#7 Updated by Christopher Green about 1 year ago

 - Assignee set to Christopher Green

 - Category set to Data products